 - The word for “leave alone in bed” is hajara, from hijr, meaning “migration.”
 It is a neutral word and simply denotes moving away from someone or something.
 The grammar proves that the husband is ordered to leave the marital bed here rather than the wife, but somehow translators such as Pickthall have rendered this part of the verse as “banish them to beds apart,” falsely indicating punishment and hostility.
 This is provably incorrect; 4:34 is instructing husbands to leave the marital bed to reduce the threat of physical/sexual coercion and to give both spouses a period of cooling off.
 Notice that in the Quran, men are required to stop sexual relations when marital breakdown or disputes occur.
 This is quite different from traditional Islam, which advocates that men have the unconditional right to sex.
 The cessation of sexual relations is meant to be a cooling-off period rather than a way to indicate estrangement; it is temporary, and is limited to four months according to verses 2:226-227, after which the couple must either arbitrate and reconcile or divorce.

 - The word is daraba, from root DRB, which has many different meanings, and has evolved to a great extent etymologically.
-By concordance analysis, its primary meaning in the Quran is to bring out or to bring forth.
-Here, it could denote referring the spouse in question for arbitration, as is described in verse 4:35.
+By concordance analysis, its primary meaning in the Quran is to bring out, set apart, set forth, separate, or to bring forth.
+Here, it could denote referring the spouse in question for arbitration, as is described in verse 4:35, and it could also denote initiating a temporary separation to signal to others that the marriage is in conflict.
 This provides a link to 4:35 and explains how a third party got involved in the conflict.
 For more linguistic information, see here.
 Another translation that espouses this interpretation is here.

 - The word here is ‘ata’nakum.
 It is generally translated as “obey,” but this makes little sense, since a spouse cannot “obey” being left alone in bed or referred to arbitrators.
 The word primarily means to comply, to agree, to cooperate, or to heed advice.
 It denotes a conforming response to a request rather than forced obedience.
 This is demonstrated by its usage in verses such as 41:11, in which the word ‘ata is used as the antonym of compulsion.
 This “cooperation” is not a general term but a context-specific one; here, it denotes the woman’s cooperation with her husband’s attempts at reconciliation.